-The “perk” test method of testing for POWTS suitability has been replaced since 1994 with a more accurate and descript means of soil and site evaluation.
-Now the soil testing procedure is done by means of a morphological evaluation.
+The “perk” test method for POWTS suitability has been replaced, since 1994, with a more accurate and descript means of soil and site evaluation.
+Today, the soil testing procedure is done by means of a morphological evaluation.

-After the soil and site evaluations have been conducted by the soil tester the results of that soil and site evaluation are to be sent to the County reviewing authority.

-After the soil and site evaluations have been reviewed by the county reviewing authority, and are found to be acceptable for completeness, the evaluations are then filed for use with a future sanitary permit for the property tested.
+After the soil and site evaluations have been conducted by the soil tester, the results of that soil and site evaluation are to be sent to the county reviewing authority.
+Once reviewed by the county reviewing authority, and the soil and site evaluations are found to be acceptable for completeness, they are then filed for use with a future sanitary permit for the property tested.

-The soil and site evaluations (soil tests) are good for as long as the administrative rule that governs them remains in affect.
-If there is a significant rule change that effects the soil and site evaluation process or results of previously completed tests then a new test may have to be done.
+The soil and site evaluations (soil tests) are good for as long as the administrative rule that governs them remains in effect.
+If there is a significant rule change that affects the evaluation process or results of previously completed tests, a new test may have to be done.